top of page

 An extract from the Novel ...

-Beneath the white, ethereal glow, it was possible to make out rows of stone seats rising upwards on three sides of the cavea.
-On its fourth side lay the proscenium, a wooden stage for actors to strut upon, giving voice to comedy or tragedy.
-Then behind the proscenium stood the scaenae frons, a three-story vertical backdrop with columns, doorways, windows and pilasters.
-Several lunar-lit figurines stood in niches, seemingly glaring down onto something unnaturally-shaped lying in the centre of the stage.
-At first this looked like crumpled sacking left by a careless hand.
-Closer, however, Baecr saw it was a strip of faded yellow curtain flecked with white.
-Around it was a darker stain.
-It haloed what he assumed was poor Hector's shrouded body lying in a ring of violent red.
+Raising his lantern, Bacer continued to lead their cautious progress along the path and up the final steps to the building's entrance.
+Stepping inside they found themselves in near darkness.
+Marcus led the way holding his lantern out before him.
+The feeble light glazed over more statues with unmoving eyes, muted witnesses to whoever had passed before.
+Fortunately for their active imaginations it did not take long to reach the cavea, the usually noise-filled heart of Pompey's theatre, now still and silent as a forgotten grave.
+Roofless, the cavea lay open to the sky, with moonlight on scattered snow replacing the need for the lantern, its flame dying to a bare flicker.
+Beneath the white, ethereal glow, they made out rows of stone seats rising upwards on three sides of the cavea.
+On the fourth side lay the proscenium, a wooden stage for actors to strut upon, giving voice to comedy or tragedy.
+Behind the proscenium stood the scaena frons, a three-story vertical backdrop with columns, doorways, windows, and pilasters.
+Within ordered niches, stood the lunar-lit figures of gods, centaurs, nymphs, and other mythical beasts, some in grotesque form, all seemingly glaring down at something unnaturally shaped lying in the centre of the stage.
+At first, it looked like crumpled sacking left by a careless hand.
+Closer however Baecr saw it was a strip of faded yellow curtain flecked with white.
+It was surrounded by a darker stain, haloing what he assumed was poor Hector's shrouded body lying in a ring of violent red.

 bottom of page